dotnet/machinelearning-samples/docs/DATASETS.md

 ### Credit Card Fraud Detection dataset

+>
+>Redistributing the "Processed Dataset" datasets with attribution:
 >The trainig and testing data is based on a public dataset available at Kaggle originally from Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles), collected and analysed during a research collaboration.
 >
 >The datasets contains transactions made by credit cards in September 2013 by european cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.